 For Pisces-Aries the translation work is usually about pace and pressure.
 Aries wants to say the thing, hear the response, agree or disagree, move on.
 Pisces wants to feel into the thing first, let the response surface gradually, work out what's actually true before saying anything.
 Both are legitimate ways of being in a conversation.
 Worked through, the couple learn to flag the difference out loud ("I need a beat on this", "I'd rather not let it sit") and the small ongoing translation becomes one of the relationship's quieter strengths.

 The Pisces-Aries clichés are a mix of accurate temperament reading and recycled stereotype.
-Here's the honest sorting, one cliché at a time.
+Below, each line weighed honestly against what the two charts can and can't actually say.

 | Cliché | Status | What's actually going on |